deckerego/tally_pi/docs/HARDWARE.md

 pin #2 5v power, pin #12 GPIO18, and any ground pin to the PixelLeaf.

 ![NeoPixels on Raspberry Pi by Kattni Rembor (CC A-SA License)](./images/led_strips_raspi_NeoPixel_bb.png)

+## Preparing a Blinkt! pHat

+The Pimoroni Blinkt! pHat comes fully assembled and doesn't require soldering.
+Simply place it over the Raspberry Pi Zero W's GPIO pins, taking extra care to plug in the Blinkt! the correct way... the rounted edges of the Blinkt! should be at the top, matching the rounded edges of the Pi underneath.

 ## Preparing a Unicorn pHat